-Synkoloid Company is a New Jersey-based manufacturer of paints, varnishes, adhesives and asphalts.
+Synkoloid Company was a New Jersey-based manufacturer of paints, varnishes, adhesives and asphalts.
 The company developed an extensive line of products between 1949 and 1976 that contained high levels of asbestos.

-At this point, plaintiffs had no choice but to include Muralo in their cases.
+After Artra went bankrupt, plaintiffs began suing Muralo for Synkoloid product injuries.
 Because of its small size, Muralo was unable to defend itself against the flow of lawsuits and filed for bankruptcy protection in 2003.
 By then, the company had been named as a defendant in over 60,000 asbestos-related lawsuits stemming from Synkoloid products.

 Both Artra and Muralo reorganized in 2007.
 As part of a settlement between the two companies, Muralo’s insurers contributed $2.5 million to the Artra Asbestos Trust, which works to settle all asbestos lawsuits against the Synkoloid Company.